Mindfulness in Yellowstone

 Yellowstone changed my life and, in anticipating my return for another summer season, I am open to the additional change it has to offer.
 For more information on how you can work for Yellowstone, check out the Join Our Team page and apply today!

-When Kayla Theune isn’t spending her summer working for the Lake Lodge as a rooms inspector and exploring Yellowstone, she is an undergraduate student in Wisconsin studying psychology.
+Several years have passed and Kayla Theune is still working and exploring in Yellowstone.
 As a self-proclaimed adventurer, she spends as much time as she can on road trips with a handful of her closest friends—camping in and exploring national parks and sightseeing in nearby cities.
-Ordinarily, however, she can often be found reading one of her favorite books, writing, or planning future adventures.
-After her graduation from college in May, she will be returning to Yellowstone for another season and is looking forward to new experiences with friends, new and old.
+An avid bookworm, she can often be found reading one of her favorite books, writing, or planning future adventures.

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!